A fast and comprehensive Python package for cheminformatics fingerprints.

 python -m pip install chemfp -i https://chemfp.com/packages/

 A few features are either limited or disabled.
-Visit the licensing page to see the licensing terms, to request a evaluation key to unlock those features, and learn about some of the available licensing options.
+Visit the licensing page to see the licensing terms, to request an evaluation key to unlock those features, and learn about some of the available licensing options.

 You do not need to request a license key for Tanimoto searches of the licensed FPB files available from the datasets page, so long as you follow the terms of the Chemfp Base License Agreement.